-There are certain words that can come to mind when one thinks of using cherry wood for cabinetry; Rich, elegant, dark, heavy, Victorian…and expensive!
+There are certain words that can come to mind when one thinks of using Cherry wood for cabinetry; Rich, elegant, dark, heavy, Victorian…and expensive!
 Way back in the day it was recognized as a quality and superior wood used in fine furniture, case goods, and cabinetry.
-More often than not, you could find cherry wood in the homes of the upper elite living in the city in large Victorian style mansions, with dark paneling on the walls, and ornate, grand staircases.
-Heavy moldings and casings were also prevalent, as well as other decorative details.
+More often than not, you could find Cherry wood in the homes of the upper elite living in the city in large, Victorian style mansions with dark paneling on the walls and ornate, grand staircases.
+Heavy moldings, casings and other decorative details were also prevalent.

 Photo courtesy of Coldwell Banker Realty, MN